 FANTASTIC BRAS, BODY POSITIVE AND MORE In conversation with Monoshita Ayruani we mouthed it out to our friends inaudibly.
 It is also no surprise we did the same when someone's bra strap surfaced from under their shirt in a room full of people.
-Long story short, breasts, bras, and lingerie have always been excluded from sector is a large manufacturing hub in Bangladesh where most of the workers are women.
-From further due diligence, she discovered that lingerie production in Dhaka College, Pink City, or any high-end stores selling bras and lingerie products, mostly leftovers of export rejects.
+Long story short, breasts. bras, and lingerie have always been excluded from mostly leftovers of export rejects.
+Being of export quality, they are mostly made for European or American body standards, as opposed to Bengali or South-Asian body types.

 For the longest time, girls and women in Bangladesh have refrained from talking about their bodies...that too, in public.
-When we needed pads for periods,
+When we needed pads for periods, entrepreneur.